netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-api-gateway-openshift.md

 - VIP CRD (vips.citrix.com)

-Citrix provides a VIP CRD for asynchronous communication between the IPAM controller and the Citrix ingress controller.
+Citrix provides a VIP CRD for asynchronous communication between the IPAM controller and the Netscaler ingress controller.
 The IPAM controller is provided by Citrix for IP address management.

 ## Deploy Citrix API Gateway using OpenShift Operator